Straton of Sardis: Works

-Straton assembled the anthology of erotic and amorous epigrams called the Μουσα Παιδικη (Mousa Paidike, "The Boyish Muse" or Musa Puerilis).
+Straton assembled the anthology of erotic and amorous epigrams called Μοῦσα Παιδική (Mousa Paidikē, "The Boyish Muse" or Musa Puerilis).

 Transmission

 Around 900 AD, a Byzantine scholar named Constantine Cephalas compiled pieces of several Greek anthologies, including The Boyish Muse, to make a comprehensive collection of Greek epigrams.
 Since there is no other textual proof, we do not know if The Boyish Muse was taken whole, or if a selection was made from it, or if Cephalas maintained the order of the original anthology, or how much of it is original.

 Cephalas's collection was revised, divided into specialized anthologies, adapted for school use, and generally much copied.
 In 1301 AD, a scholar named Maximus Planudes put together a bowdlerized version of the Cephalan book, which became very popular in the Greek-speaking world.
-When the Ottomans conquered the remains of the Byzantine empire, many Greek scholars brought versions of Planudes's version with them into exile in Italy.
+When the Ottomans conquered the remains of the Byzantine Empire, many Greek scholars brought versions of Planudes's version with them into exile in Italy.
 The Greeks became teachers to Italian scholars.
 In 1494 they printed an edition of the Planudean book, the Florilegium Diversorum Epigrammatum, in Florence.

-Most of what we know of Straton's work comes instead from a manuscript copied around 980 AD, which preserved many of the poems from the earlier Cephalan anthology.
+Most of what is known of Straton's work comes instead from a manuscript copied around 980 AD, which preserved many of the poems from the earlier Cephalan anthology.
 This manuscript was discovered in the library of the Counts Palatine in Heidelberg in 1606 or 1607, by a young visiting scholar named Claudius Salmasius, now called the Palatine Anthology.
 There is no clear record of how it got there, but a visiting Italian scholar probably left it.
 About the middle of the 16th century, the Roman scholar and antiquarian Fulvio Orsini (1529–1600) had seen and mentioned such a manuscript, then in the possession of Angelo Colloti.

 The newly discovered poems in the Palatine version were copied out by Salmasius, and he began to circulate clandestine manuscript copies as the Anthologia Inedita.
 His copy was later published: first in 1776 when Richard François Philippe Brunck included it in his Analecta; and then the full Palatine Anthology was published by F. Jacobs as the Anthologia Graeca (13 vols.
 1794–1803; revised 1813–1817).
 The remains of Straton's The Boyish Muse became Book 12 in Jacob's critical Anthologia Graeca edition.